hamaka/silverstripe-dynamiccache/README.md

    content for different hostname, but still uses the same backend, such as the subsites module
  * enableAjax - (boolean) Determine if caching should be enabled during ajax
- * cacheDir - (string) Directory where file-based caches are stored (either absolute, or relative to TEMP_FOLDER).
-   Allows usage of %BASE_PATH% and %ASSETS_PATH% placeholders.
-   Please ensure that the folder is either located outside of the webroot, or appropriately secured.
  * cacheDuration - (null|integer) Duration of the page cache, in seconds (default is 1 hour).
  * cacheHeaders - (null|string) Determines which headers should also be cached.
    X-Include-CSS and other relevant headers can be essential in instructing the